Install the Windows-Based User-ID Agent

 - Upload a certificate to the firewall to validate the Windows User-ID agent’s identity.

-- Configure the certificate profile for the client device
+- Configure the certificate profile for the client device (firewall or Panorama).

 - You can only assign one certificate profile for Windows User-ID agents and Terminal Services (TS) agents.
 Therefore, your certificate profile must include all certificate authorities that issued certificates uploaded to connected User-ID and TS agents.